Scrayil/NoPlayServices/README.md

 ---
 ## Activation Scope (For this module)
-* The module has a global scope only if the **activation scope** is disabled.
+* The module has a global scope if the **activation scope** is disabled.
 "Global" means that once the module has been enabled, all the installed applications that contains the Google APIs are targeted.
-* You can freely change your targets without rebooting, as rebooting is necessary only while enabling or disabling the scope.
+* You can freely change your targets without rebooting, as rebooting is necessary only while enabling or disabling the module.

 **Note:** Once you add or remove an application from the scope, you may not notice any change if the application is already open, close and reopen it to see the changes.

 #### Edxposed:
+If the activation scope is enabled but there are no applications selected as targets, the scope is still global.
 If you prefere to enable the module only for certain applications:
 1. In the module section of EdXposed Manager select the module and tap on "Activation Scope"
-2. Enable the activation scope, choose the target applications and reboot your phone.
+2. Enable the activation scope
-3. You can freely change your targets without rebooting, as rebooting is necessary only while enabling or disabling the scope.
+3. Choose the target applications.

 #### LSPosed:
 The activation scope is automatically enabled once you enable the module, and can't be disabled.